realrate/Causing/docs/education.md

 8. BRKNHOME = Dummy variable for residence in a broken home at age 14
 9. SIBLINGS = Number of siblings

 The standardized test score is constructed from the 10 component tests of the Armed Services Vocational Aptitude Battery (ASVAB) administered to the NLSY participants in 1980.
-Since individuals varied in age, each of the 10 tests is first residualized on age, and the test score is defined as the first principal component of the standardized residuals.
+Since individuals varied in age, each of the 10 tests are first residualized on age, and the test score is defined as the first principal component of the standardized residuals.

 Koop and Tobias (2004) analyze the reduced form since heterogeneity in the reduced form will be of the identical form as that in the structural form.
 In contrast, we are interested in structural causal relations.
 Since heterogeneity across individuals is not in our focus we ignore the person's id.
 Further, we do not use the time dimension and therefore ignore the time trend.
 We reconstruct the AGE variable from the definition of POTEXPER = AGE - EDUC - 5 and use it as an exogenous variable.